 - Internet Intelligence Course

-How to use the Internet as an Effective Investigative Research Tool: Three-day course at Cambridge University.
+How to use the Internet as an Effective Investigative Research Tool: Three-day course at Cambridge University 19 - 22 September 2010.

-ICC Commercial Crime Services have developed a three-day course to be held in state of the art computer facilities at Cambridge University.
-This comprehensive training course will teach you how to conduct more effective online investigations and find, better information online in less time, at less cost, with less risk.TM
+ICC Commercial Crime Services have developed a three-day course to be held in state of the art computer facilities at Cambridge University which will provide delegates with:

 - An overview of the Internet and how it works